zsxkib/cog-mmaudio/docs/TRAINING.md

     c. `text_features.memmap` text features extracted from CLIP (number of audios X 77 (sequence length) X 1024)
     f. `meta.json` that contains the metadata for the above memory mappings
 2. A tab-separated values file named `{basename(output_dir)}.tsv` that contains two columns: `id` containing audio file names without extension, and `label` containing corresponding text labels (i.e., captions)

+### Reference tsv files (with overlaps removed as mentioned in the paper)

+The reference tsv files can be found [here](https://github.com/hkchengrex/MMAudio/releases/tag/v0.1).

+Note that these reference tsv files are the **outputs** of `extract_audio_training_latents.py`, which means the `id` column might contain duplicate entries (one per clip).
+You can still use it as the `captions_tsv` input though -- the script will handle duplicates gracefully.
+Among these reference tsv files, `audioset_sl.tsv`, `bbcsound.tsv`, and `freesound.tsv` are subsets that are parts of WavCaps.
+These subsets might be smaller than the original datasets.
+The Clotho data contains both the development set and the validation set.

+**Update (Mar 9, 2025)**:
+We have updated a corrected set of reference tsv files.
+The previous tsv files contained some (<1%) corrupted captions (ie, mismatch between audio and caption, see https://github.com/hkchengrex/MMAudio/issues/56).
+The tsv files for VGGSound are unaffected.
+This reason for this error is unknown, but I cannot reproduce this error in the latest version of the code.
+Our pre-trained models are trained with **uncorrected** tsv files.
+For future training, I recommend using the corrected tsv files.

+The error statistics are as follows:

+- AudioCaps (170/43824), 0.39%
+- Freesound: (1670/180636), 0.92%
+- AudioSet: (290/100776), 0.29%
+- BBCSound: (3/29975), 0.01%
+- Clotho: (8/24332), 0.03%

 ## Training on Extracted Features